Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 7

-The Dallas Stars and Seattle Kraken face off in a decisive Game 7 of the NHL Playoffs Second Round at American Airlines Center on Monday, May 15, starting at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The series is knotted up 3-3.
-The Kraken are underdogs (+160) in this decisive matchup against the Stars (-190).
+The Dallas Stars host the Seattle Kraken for a decisive Game 7 of the NHL Playoffs Second Round at American Airlines Center on Monday, May 15, starting at 8:00 PM ET on ESPN, TVAS, and SportsNet.
+The series is tied up 3-3.
+The Kraken are underdogs (+160) in this decisive game against the Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!

-Prepare for this NHL Playoffs Second Round matchup with a look at who we project to win the game.
+Get ready for this NHL Playoffs Second Round matchup with a look at who we project to come out on top.

 Stars vs. Kraken Predictions for Monday

-Our projections model for this contest predicts a final score of Stars 4, Kraken 2.
+Our projections model for this contest calls for a final score of Stars 4, Kraken 2.

 - Moneyline Pick: Stars (-190)